 Some Closing Thoughts

-So, instead of setting goals, aim to make small adjustments in your lifestyle.
-They’ll have a permanent effect on your life when repeated.
+So, instead of setting goals, aim to make small adjustments to your lifestyle.
+Focus on identity-based habits and choose process goals.
+These two will have a permanent effect on your life when repeated.